Budlee/oauth2-workshop/code/oauth2/client-app-authzcode-pkce/README.md

 - `node --version && npm --version`
 - `npm install && npm start`.
 Navigate to [localhost:4200](http://localhost:4200/).
 The application will automatically reload if you change any of the source files.

-Follow below steps if you would like to create SPA from scratch, otherwise skip below steps
+Follow below steps if you would like to create Single page client app from the scratch, otherwise skip the steps.
 ```shell
   CLIENT_APP_NAME=client-app-authz-code-pkce
   sudo npm install -g @angular/cli &&